 A persistent oddity of economic discourse is the duality of views on monetary policy.
 While almost all economic textbooks adhere to the old monetarist view of an exogenous money supply, almost all monetary practitioners (inclusive of textbook economists when discussing the real monetary behaviour of central banks) describe the money supply of central banks (CBs) as endogenous, i.e. CBs determine the interest rate on the money market and accommodate the amount of demanded money.
 Also in the current debate, this duality leads to various misconceptions about new 'monetary finance' tools such as 'helicopter money'.
 This disorientation could become a serious problem because the traditional tools used by CBs to combat a recession (lowering interest rates and flooding banks with liquidity) have ceased to work and an alternative, efficient working monetary policy is immediately necessary.
-'Monetary finance' can be developed as part of such a new monetary policy and help central banks to fulfil their mandate of preventing inflation and deflation and stimulating the economy - in a direct way - in times of recession.
+'Monetary finance' can be developed as part of such a new monetary policy and help central banks to fulfil their mandate of preventing inflation and deflation and stimulating the economy - in a direct way - in times of recession or a new financial crisis.
+This new 'monetary finance' tool could also be used for operating the upcoming new mandate of central banks: Supporting climate finance to prevent new financial risks occurring from climate change.
+Also the implementation of the UN Sustainable Development Goals (SDGs) could and should be supported through central banks by using new 'monetary finance' tools.

 This paper discusses the failings of the CBs' 'conventional QE' measures and the functioning of new monetary finance tools in the context of an endogenous money supply.
 Additionally, it presents a concrete monetary policy which can enable the CBs to push and to dampen economic growth by using two different kinds of bonds without the danger of provoking new asset price bubbles, thus giving CBs new scope for a more balanced interest rate policy.
 Sharp increases or decreases in interest rates are no longer necessary.
 Further, the paper demonstrates that concerns regarding central bank independence and uncontrollable inflation are baseless.
-This new monetary policy can also help the government to finance more important national and global duties (e.g. climate finance) without increasing public debt.
+This new monetary policy can also help the government to finance more important national and global duties as stopping climate change or the other SDGs without increasing public debt.